fabiopri/ibovespa_returns/README.md

-# ibovespa_returns
+# Exploratory Data Analysis (EDA) of Ibovespa's stocks
-Analysis of returns of individual stocks which compose Ibovespa
+Which stocks had higher and lower returns in the last 5 years?